sjrdc/remote_therm/README.md

-# remote_therm
+# rtherm

-Remote switch to our home thermostat
+In this project I aim to implement a remote switch to our home thermostat in order to get acquainted with ARM programming, android app development, internet of things, electronics, and last but not least to have a nice and warm living when I get home in winter.

+## Materials
 * honeywell chronotherm IV modulation
 * particle photon
 * some small stuff